stch-library/routing/README.md

 4. String
 5. APersistentMap
 6. Sequential
+7. IPersistentSet
-7. IDeref
+8. IDeref
-8. File
+9. File
-9. InputStream
+10. InputStream

 For all other types (Number, Boolean, etc.), the object is passed to pr-str, and that value is passed to the ok fn.